Manage My Booking

-The enormous, iconic tower located in the centre of the city is an absolute must-visit during your stay.
-Witness the most amazing views from the Skybridge at the top of the Kingdom Centre Tower, which are particularly great in the evening.
+The enormous, iconic tower located in the center of the city is an absolute must-visit during your stay.
+Witness the most amazing views from the Skybridge at the top of the Kingdom Centre Tower, particularly stunning in the evening.
 The tower itself is also a view to behold from the streets of Riyadh.

 Price: SR 60 ($16, £11.30) for adults, SR 20 ($5.33, £3.77) for children, free for infants (under two years old)

 Considered to be one of the best and most comprehensive museums in the Middle East, the National Museum in Riyadh consists of eight different galleries across two floors.
 It’s full of interesting exhibits and displays, showcasing Arabic history throughout the ages.
 An unmissable treat for history buffs.

 Price: SR 10 ($2.67, £1.88) for adults, free for kids

 Opening Times: Men: Sunday, Tuesday & Thursday – 8am-Noon.
 Women/Families: Monday & Wednesday 8am-Noon.
 Open to all: Sunday – Noon-2pm, Monday-Thursday Noon-2pm & 4-8pm, Friday 9am-1pm & 4-8pm, Saturday 4-8pm.

 If you’re looking for historical landmarks, then the Al Masmak Fort should be at the top of your list.
 The mud-brick/clay castle played a significant role in the Al Saud gaining control over Riyadh, when the exiled Amir Abdulaziz Bin Abdul Rahman bin Faisal Al Saud captured the fortress.